Scranton, PA Solar Panels

 Pennsylvania Solar Incentives

-Pennsylvania’s Solar Renewable Energy Credits (SRECs) program allows homeowners with solar panels to earn money for the clean electricity they generate.
+Pennsylvania’s Solar Renewable Energy Credit (SREC) program allows homeowners who own solar panels to earn money for the clean electricity they generate.
 For every 1,000 kilowatt-hours (kWh) of solar electricity your system produces, you earn one SREC that can be sold on the open market.
-This means a typical home solar system in Pennsylvania generates about 10 SRECs per year, providing an ongoing income stream from your solar investment.
+An average Pennsylvania home solar system generates about 10 SRECs per year.
+As of August 2025, each SREC sells for approximately $25-26, providing an ongoing income stream that helps maximize your solar investment and shorten your payback period.

 Net metering in Pennsylvania allows homeowners with solar panels to receive credit for excess electricity they generate and send back to the grid.
-When your solar system produces more power than your home uses, that extra energy flows to the electric grid and you receive a 1:1 credit on your electric bill – meaning you get full retail rate credit for every kilowatt-hour (kWh) you contribute.
-This credit system is available across all major Pennsylvania utilities including PECO, Duquesne, PPL Electric, and others.
+When your solar system produces more power than your home uses, your electric meter essentially runs backward, crediting your account on a kilowatt-hour (kWh) basis.
+All major utilities in Pennsylvania offer 1:1 net metering, meaning you receive a credit equal to the retail rate you would normally pay for electricity.

 Ready to start saving with solar?